themirrazz/lithiumdocs/README.md

 # Lithium
 Thanks for checking out Lithium!
 If you're a writer, I'm sure you'll love to implement this!
 If you're a beta reader who wants a better reader experience, then look no further for an app to recommend to the author!

+> [!WARNING]
+> It seems that the AI Explanations broke (expected, since we were freeloading off of DuckDuckGo), I'm lazy so I don't feel like fixing this.
+Feel free to add your own AI Explanations using a proper API

 ## Wait...
 What the heck is Lithium?
 Oh, right.
 Sorry - forgot our manners!
 Let's introduce ourselves by answering a few questions you might have.